-Silfra is easily accessible from Reykjavík but in order to enter the water, you need to be accompanied by a licensed dive organization.
-I chose to book my tour with DIVE.IS.
+Silfra is easily accessible from Reykjavik but in order to snorkel Silfra, you will need to be accompanied by a licensed dive organization.
+I booked my tour with DIVE.IS.
 DIVE.IS offers both diving and snorkeling tours.
 As a snorkeler, you’ll see almost as much as the divers.
-They operate daily tours from Reykjavík to Þingvellir National Park, the only UNESCO World Heritage Site in Iceland.
+They operate daily tours from Reykjavík to Thingvellir National Park, the only UNESCO World Heritage Site in Iceland.
 Transportation via van is included in the cost and it takes about an hour to reach the park.

-If you’re coming from somewhere other than Reykjavík, then you have the option of meeting at a designated point within the park.
-This is what I chose to do as Silfra was the last stop on my self-guided Iceland tour before returning to Reykjavík.
-The tour includes an experienced/ PADI certified guide, park entrance fee, all necessary equipment, a heated van to change in, photos, and hot cocoa.
+If you’re coming from somewhere other than Reykjavik, then you have the option of meeting at a designated point within the park.
+This is what I chose to do as Silfra was the last stop on my self-guided Iceland tour before returning to Reykjavik.
+The tour includes an experienced PADI-certified guide, park entrance fee, all necessary equipment, a heated van to change in, photos, and hot cocoa.
 The cost starts at ISK 16,490 ($128 USD) for the self-drive tour.
 Another great tour company that offers an on-site meet-up is Troll Expeditions.

 Best Time to Snorkel Silfra

-There really isn’t a “best” time to visit Silfra.
+There really isn’t a “best” time to snorkel Silfra.
 Snorkeling Silfra can be done anytime throughout the year.
 Since the water travels underground it maintains a constant temperature of 2–4 °C (36–39 °F).
 No matter what time of year you visit, the water will always be very cold.
 It never freezes because freshwater is constantly filling the fissure.
 Something to keep in mind, though, is the outside temperature.

 Exiting the water is when you will feel the coldest and I can’t imagine what it would be like during the winter months.
 I visited in October and although it was cold, it wasn’t unbearable.
 Fall and winter months are quieter and overcast days allow for beautiful reflections upon the lake’s surface.
 Spring and summer tend to be more crowded with tourists.